Hair & Makeup Artist (HMUA) in Singapore

 The Cost behind the Makeup Job

-The basic tools of HMUAs do not cost as much as photography equipment but the bits and pieces of small items will cost a bomb together.
+The basic tools of HMUAs do not cost as much as photography equipment but the bits and pieces of small items will cost a bomb altogether.
 For examples, items such as lipsticks and eyeshadow have various colours.
-There are also different types of fake eyelashes and even wigs.
+There are also different types of false eyelashes and even wigs.
 Many tools do wear and tear too.

 1. Tricia Lee